gasarafin/smart-todo/README.md

 # Dev10 Capstone</br>*`Smart To-Do List`*

 ## Introduction
-The `Smart To-Do List` *(working name)* is a multi-fauceted tasks list that helps a user complete their tasks by helping to prioritize tasks whose completeion may be affected by external forces.
+The `Smart To-Do List` *(working name)* is a multi-faceted  tasks list that helps a user complete their tasks by helping to prioritize tasks whose completion  may be affected by external forces.
 The application will do this by providing weather and location information for relevant tasks.

 ***